verrazzano/docs/content/en/docs/setup/install/installation.md

 Verrazzano provides a platform [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to manage the life cycle of Verrazzano installations.
 Using the [Verrazzano]({{< relref "/docs/reference/api/verrazzano/v1beta1.md" >}}) custom resource, you can install, uninstall, and upgrade Verrazzano installations.

-The Verrazzano CLI automatically deploys and installs the Verrazzano Platform Operator when applying the Verrazzano custom resource.
-So you only need to install Verrazzano as described below.
+When applying the Verrazzano custom resource, the Verrazzano CLI deploys and installs the Verrazzano platform operator; you need only to install Verrazzano as described in the following section.

 ## Perform the installation